meltano/meltano/docs/src/docs/getting-started.md

       ```bash
       meltano add loader <plugin name>

-      # For example:
+      # For this example, we'll use the transferwise non-default
+      # variant, selected using `--variant`:
+      meltano add loader target-postgres --variant=transferwise

+      # Or if you just want the default variant you can use this:
       meltano add loader target-postgres

-      # If you have a preference for a non-default variant, select it using `--variant`:
-      meltano add loader target-postgres --variant=transferwise
       ```

       ::: tip